 The State Water Board will provide grant funding to TA providers to provide a variety of services geared toward accelerating the implementation of solutions.
 Some examples include, but are not limited to, preliminary planning, engineering and environmental studies, funding application assistance, TMF assessments, rate studies, income surveys, financial audits and accounting services, negotiating consolidation agreements, and resolving entity formation or ownership issues.
 Funding will also be provided to community outreach organizations to engage with the community for input into the assessment and determination of solutions.
 The State Water Board has historically provided TA to small DACs through funded TA providers and will continue to expand those efforts under the SAFER Program using the SADW Fund.
 Small, non-DACs may also receive TA, with a focus on consolidations and addressing out-of-compliance systems.
 DFA accepts TA requests on a continuous basis.
 A ‘Request for Technical Assistance Form’ is utilized by community members, water systems, regulators, nonprofits, or others to report a specific TA need which is then processed by DFA staff.
 If the request is approved, a service-specific work plan is developed for the appropriate TA provider.

+With pending legislation, the list of eligible funding recipients for monies from the SADW Fund would include TA providers, meaning that the State Water Board would be able to directly fund a “technical assistance provider”, defined as a person whom the State Water Board has determined is competent to assist a water system by providing administrative, technical, operational, legal, or managerial services.
+DFA staff will develop a Request for Qualifications (RFQ) process to pursue agreements with new potential TA providers.

+Criteria that will be used to evaluate the competency of an entity or person interested in being recognized as a TA provider include: 1) demonstrated knowledge and experience in successfully providing any combination of administrative, technical, operational, legal, or managerial services to drinking water systems in California, as well as working with DACs; 2) number of systems assisted; 3) demonstrated successful outcome in bringing a water system into compliance; completing a consolidation; reducing or eliminating factors that put the system at risk of not providing safe water; and/or demonstratable enhancement of the technical, managerial, and administrative capacity of the water system; 4) demonstrated success in outreach and engagement with community members; and 5) ability to provide TA to multiple water systems concurrently in a defined region of California or statewide.
+The Deputy Director of DFA is delegated the authority to identify other criteria and evaluation factors, as necessary, to conduct the RFQ, or otherwise identify qualified TA providers.

 With greater resources and more eligible services available under the SAFER Program, a more comprehensive and proactive approach is planned.
 State Water Board staff (through DDW, DFA, and OPP) or TA providers will outreach directly to water systems identified as needing TA per the annual Needs Assessment, the prioritization process outlined in Section III, and other available information.
 In general, TA will be prioritized for systems that appear to be struggling to make timely progress toward the implementation of long-term solutions.
-State Water Board staff will also work on establishing programs with new TA providers to expand types of services and coverage as well as distribute workload better as existing TA providers become more strained with resources and capacity to continue to provide high-quality TA services.
+TA funded by the State Water Board may also be used to assist water systems in applying for funding from other state or federal funding programs (e.g., Department of Water Resources’ (DWR’s) Small Community Drought Funding Program, etc.) State Water Board staff will also work on establishing programs with new TA providers to expand types of services and coverage as well as distribute workload better as existing TA providers become more strained with resources and capacity to continue to provide high-quality TA services.

 Expanded Technical Assistance Services